COP26 Policy Briefs

 You can learn more about this process and a hear from the authors of a few of the briefs by watching our session at the CCG COP26 Side Events on YouTube.

 We have just announced a similar call for Evidence for Climate Compatible growth for COP27 and the Energy Transition Council.
-See here for more details.
-Deadline is Monday, 25 April 2022.
+The first policy briefs for COP27 have now been published.

 1) Renewables integration into reliable, secure electricity systems, including the future design of markets that take account of changes in technology and decentralization